PULE WAILELE DOCUMENTARY FILM

 "What does all this have to do with the price of eggs?," you might ask.
 The truth is that so many of our "civilized" approaches to living are simply not working.
 We need to find another model.
 Hawaiians and other indigenous peoples have something to offer those who will listen: First, we humans are not the Masters of the Universe, free to pillage the land, the animals, and the water at our own whim.
 Second, our technological development can produce great comforts and mechanical marvels, but what good are they when we have not yet learned to respect our planet, our fellow residents, and ourselves?
 Humility is a cornerstone of Hawaiian sensibility.
 How often do you see a humble politlcal figure in our world?
 Rarely.
 Witness the arrogance and the sabre rattling on the part of some leaders, followed by surprised and indignant reactions from those same political leaders when they brand an entire nation of people as evil, enemies, and then they watch with incredulous disdain as these nations build up their defenses against invasion and attack.
 I refer to these current events to illuminate the truth that, without Aloha, Lokahi (balance) and humility, the cycle of judgment, separatism, hubris, and self-righteous anger will perpetuate itself.

-Some have said that it is "just natural" for indigenous cultures to die out in order to make way for superior civilizations.
+Some have said that it is "natural and just" that indigenous cultures die out in order to make way for superior civilizations.
 I disagree wholeheartedly with that elitist assessment.
-To equate technological advancement with spiritual superiority is, in my view, a gross error in reasoning and I urge those who hold those misguided beliefs to rethink their position.
-Even on the purely practical side, many indigenous cultures, including Hawaiians, have an extensive understandng of natural plant medicines.
-Wholesale destruction of our environment and the demise of traditional lifeways doom all of us to suffer the consequences of destroying priceless knowledge gleaned from millenia of human interaction with nature and her countless gifts.
-Mars may be terraformed in two or three thousand years if our society lasts long enough to create that opportunity.
-But in the real, present world where we live, the land under your feet is the only land you have, and the water you drink is the only water you will find.
-Listen to the kupuna, walk lightly on the land, speak gently to your fellow voyagers on Spaceship Earth.
+To automatically equate technological advancement with spiritual and cultural superiority is, in my view, a gross error in reasoning, and I urge those who hold those misguided beliefs to rethink their position.
+Even on the purely practical side, many indigenous cultures, including Hawaiians, have an extensive understanding of their environment and natural plant medicines.
+Wholesale destruction of natural resources and the demise of traditional life ways doom all of us to suffer the consequences of destroying priceless knowledge gleaned from thousands of years of human interaction with nature and her countless gifts.

-What will Hawaiian healers and practitioners share with us when we are ready to listen and act?
-They will give us the insight to realize that we, along with animals, plants, and the natural elements, are all neighbors and residents of this Ocean Planet, with equal rights and equal contributions to make to the betterment of life for all.
+What will Hawaiians and other indigenous healers and practitioners share with us when we are ready to listen and act?
+They will give us the insight to realize that we, along with animals, plants, and the natural elements, are all neighbors and residents of this Ocean Planet, with shared rights and limitless contributions to offer toward the betterment of life for all.
 It means starting in the quietest places of our own soul to make a vow to live a life that embraces "pono," righteousness, goodness, consistency, and integrity.
-It means realizing also that "aloha" is not just a cute word to yell out at the top or your lungs at a tourist lu'au, but rather it is a sacred greeting, an invocation that can manifest harmonious change in the speaker and the listener, and in the physical and the spiritual worlds.
-Aloha is a huge part of this Hawaiian way of being.
-So many meanings within those sounds....."Ha" the breath of life."
-If we can truly live "aloha" the ascending age will continue on its course as we heal our planet, our fellow beings, and ultimately, ourselves.
-And it can start for each of us in moments of inner reflection and introspection.
-It is a profound blessing when Spirit enters our being and floods us with opalescent blue light, surrounded by a ring of golden light, with flashes of divine white light emanating from the center.
-Once we have been gifted with that experience or any truly deep inner realization, war, disrespect, disharmony, and separatism will dissolve.
-Hawaiians of the past knew the great truth that there is no separation between each of us and the rest of creation.
-With effort and correct, focused intention, so too, can we.
+It means realizing, also, that "aloha" is not just a cute word to yell out at the top of your lungs at a tourist lu'au, but rather it is a sacred greeting, an invocation that can manifest harmonious change in the speaker and the listener, and in the physical and spiritual realms, as well.

 ‘AINA: the land